Baseball field: Infield

-A baseball infield is the square area within the four 90-foot baselines (60-foot baselines in Little League Baseball for youths 12 years old and under).
+A baseball infield is the square area within the four 90-foot baselines "(60-foot baselines in Little League Baseball for youths 12 years old and under)".
 The four bases are integral parts of the infield; a ball that touches any part of a base is considered a fair ball.

-Bases and baselines
+Bases

 First base

 First base is the first of the four bases that must be touched by a runner in order to score a run for the batting team.
 The runner may continue running past first base in a straight line without being in jeopardy of being put out, so long as they make contact with first base and make no move or attempt to advance to second base.

 The first baseman is the defensive player mainly responsible for the area near first base.
-A first baseman is often tall.
-A tall first baseman has a larger range for reaching and catching errant throws.

 In some youth leagues and adult recreational leagues, a "double first base" or "safety first base" is used.
 A double first base is rectangular (rather than square), measuring 30 by 15 inches.
 It is normally colored white and orange (two 15 by 15 inches squares).
 It is placed with the white half in fair territory and the orange half in foul territory.
 The white half is used by the first baseman to make plays while the orange half is used by the runner.
 This creates a separation between the first baseman and runner, reducing the chance of injury on plays at first base.

 In the numbering system used to record defensive plays, the first baseman is assigned the number 3.